Have we been “barking up the wrong tree” for the last 18 months?

 So why would you set up a much larger trial, giving only very large doses, to already extremely ill people, in very late stages of infection,

 – and then claim that they are “useless/dangerous” when used in these circumstances ?

 I can only think of one reason.
-You badly want them to be declared useless and rapidly discarded,

 This is what the FDA in the US said after these, it would appear “very deliberately set up to fail trials” …had duly failed: